 All current Allegheny College students who are interested in applying for money from the Richard Kleeman Research Fund are required to submit a written proposal to the chairperson of the Art Department on the form designed for that purpose.
 Proposals should describe the nature and scope of the project and must include a budget reflecting how funds will be used.
 Funds will be awarded on a competitive basis to: (1) help defray the expenses of art-related travel and study, (2) help with the expenses of significant senior projects, and (3) help students meet studio or art historical research expenses for other ambitious work.

 Further information and application forms may be obtained from department faculty or in the Art Department office.
 You can fill out the application form online by clicking the link below.
-PROPOSALS ARE DUE BY 12:00 NOON ON THURSDAY, AUGUST 27, 2015 FOR FUNDING DURING THE FALL 2015 SEMESTER.
+PROPOSALS ARE DUE BY 12:00 NOON ON WEDNESDAY, JANUARY 27, 2016 FOR FUNDING DURING THE SPRING 2016 SEMESTER.
 Completed applications should be submitted to Sherry Vardaro, Art Department Building Coordinator, Art Gallery, Doane Hall of Art.
-Funding requests should not exceed $300.00.
+Funding requests should not exceed $350.00.
 Awards will be determined by the faculty of the Art Department.
-Award recipients will be notified by September 4, 2015.
+Award recipients will be notified by February 4, 2016.

-To fill out the application form online, use the TAB key on your computer keyboard to move from one text-entry field to the next.
-When you have completed the form, print it, sign it and submit it to Ms. Sherry A. Vardaro, Art Department Building Coordinator.
+To fill out the application form online, use the TAB key on your computer keyboard to move from one tex entry field to the next.
+When you have completed the form, print it, sign it and submit it to Sherry A. Vardaro, Art Department Building Coordinator.

 Click here to access the Kleeman Fund Application form.